Concluded

 Artist: Illuminate

 Conceived by Illuminate Founder and Chief Visionary Officer Ben Davis to honor the city’s famous dimensions, the installation occupies Civic Center Plaza—San Francisco’s historic gathering place for celebration, protest, remembrance, and renewal.
-Installed in direct alignment with City Hall, the forty-nine beams stand for the many communities that together make San Francisco whole.
+Installed in direct alignment with City Hall, the forty-nine beams stood for the many communities that together make San Francisco whole.

-7X7 exists because of an extraordinary group of partners.
+7X7 existed because of an extraordinary group of partners.
 Illuminate extends special thanks to the San Francisco Recreation and Park Department, SF Pride, Silverback, Bridge Six, and NuSalt Laser for helping make this bold idea real.
 Special gratitude goes to Kyle Meyers of Silverback, who played a crucial role navigating the relationship with Pride and RPD and generously helped engineer and provide materials for the truss system, and to Loren Ovieda of Bridge Six and Local 16, whose team helped build and wire the structure.
 NuSalt Laser of Folsom, California—Illuminate’s longtime creative partner, led by artist and inventor Tim Anderson—provided the laser systems and technical expertise that make the installation possible.

 Currently on view